 Investment Services Ancillary Services Financial Instruments Reception and transmission of orders in relation to one or more financial instruments Safekeeping and administration of financial instruments, including custodianship and related services Money-market instruments.
-Options, futures, swaps, forward rate agreements and any other derivative contracts relating to securities, currencies, interest rates or yields, or other derivatives instruments, financial indices or Execution of orders on behalf of clients Foreign exchange services where these are connected to the provision of the above investment services financial measures which may be settled physically or in cash.
-(3) Options, futures, swaps, forward Portfolio Management Investment services rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event).
+Options, futures, swaps, forward rate agreements and any other derivative contracts relating to securities, currencies, interest rates or yields, or other derivatives Execution of orders on behalf of clients Foreign exchange services where these are connected to the provision of the above investment services (3) Options, futures, swaps, forward Portfolio Management Investment research and financial analysis or other forms (5) Options, futures, swaps, forward rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event).
 (4) Financial contracts for differences (for differences in relation to MiFID instruments, currencies, interest rates or other financial indices).